pojntfx/r3map/docs/notes.md

     - Before we start the example, link to full server and client example, and more exhaustive benchmark examples
     - Starting the file mount server and client (in terminal)
     - Interacting with the file mount (logging name to file path, which can then be used)
-  - Migrating a memory region between two hosts with the Migration API
+  - Migrating a Memory Region Between Two Hosts with the Migration API
     - Short difference between mount and migration (link to FAQ)
     - Mention that migrations are P2P (so there are no client-server), and that we're using gRPC but that there are other options
     - Creating the migrator, which is both a seeder (makes a resource available) and leecher (makes it possible to download a resource)